briansimiyuj/doctor-appointment-app/README.md

     c.
 Create a button to cancel the appointment

+### Settings Context

+Settings context will be used to store the user's settings and provide it to the Settings page

+  1. Create settings context props interface and export it

 ### Dark Mode

 Dark mode will be a toggleable feature that will change the color scheme of the app to dark mode.
 It will have a button to toggle the dark mode on and off.